 Sharps can cause serious injury and infection if not managed correctly.
 Suzanne Averill explains how you can reduce the risk of accidents.

 Find out how to reduce the risk of MRSA and C. difficile infection in your care setting.

 Find out how to control an outbreak of infection at your care setting.

-The latest content online for September 2018 for Expert Care Manager is full of practical guidance and ready-made toolkits.
+The latest content online for April 2019 for Expert Care Manager is full of practical guidance and ready-made tools: